Jenison High School: Football

 The Wildcats play in David McKenzie Stadium, which is named after one of the districts former superintendents.

 Ice hockey

 The Jenison/Zeeland Varsity hockey team plays their games in Georgetown ice arena.

 Baseball

 Jenison's teams play at Gary Cook Field.

 Fine arts

 Jenison is known for its fine arts programs.
 Jenison High School offers marching band, concert band, orchestra, choir, and theater programs.

 Marching band

 Jenison High School's marching band competes in the Michigan Competing Band Association (MCBA) state-level circuit, where the band has won first place in MCBA Flight II in 2001, 2002, 2004, 2011, 2012, 2013, 2017, 2018, 2019, 2021, 2022, 2023, 2024, and 2025.

 The band also competes in the Bands of America circuit nationally, where they have been regional champions at the Northwest Ohio Regional in 2022 and 2023, and have been semifinalists in the Grand National Championships in 2021, 2022, and 2024.

 The marching band participated in the Macy's Thanksgiving Day Parade in 2023.

+Facilities

+Jenison High School is located on the JPS Main Campus, which contains the High School, Jenison Junior High School, the Jenison Center for the Arts, and the Jenison athletic facilities.

+Fieldhouse

+In 2022, Jenison Public Schools opened their new high school fieldhouse.
+The indoor athletic facility is 64,000 square feet, has a 70-foot turf field, two track lanes, a classroom and a cheer room.
+The fieldhouse is located to the southwest of the main high school building, across the main parking lot.

+Jenison Center for the Arts (JCA)

+The Jenison Center for the Arts is a performing arts center located on campus.